 Our research takes us around the world to places such as Hawaii, Central and South America, Nepal, Australia, to name a few.
 We also investigate hazards closer to home in Norfolk.
 We use state-of-the-art and emerging technology both in the field and in the lab to collect, process and analyse data.

-The GeoHazards@UEA group significantly contributes to teaching in ENV with our flagship Geophysical Hazards module, and other research-led modules.
+The GeoHazards@UEA group significantly contributes to teaching in the School of Environmental Sciences with our flagship Geophysical Hazards module, and other research-led modules.